nullSpac3/Lab-Report-3/index.md

      `find ../technical -type d -empty`

-     Searches for empty files; can be used with `-delete` to delete empty directories
+     Searches for empty directories; can be used with `-delete` to delete empty directories

       $ find ../technical -type d -empty
       ../technical/dir2

-     `-empty` can be used with other `find` modifiers such as delete to delete empty files or directories
+     `-empty` can be used with other `find` modifiers such as delete to delete empty files or directories.
+It could help prevent a cluttered workspace and confusion that arises with having numerous empty files or directories
 <br>

 * `-delete` - [source]( https://stackoverflow.com/questions/2810838/finding-empty-directories)